zenbase-ai/py-priompt/README.md

 6. `Br`: force a token break at a particular location, which is useful for ensuring exact tokenization matches between two parts of a prompt (e.g. when implementing something like speculative edits).
 7. `Config`: specify a few common configuration properties, such as `stop` token and `maxResponseTokens`, which can make the priompt dump more self-contained and help with evals.

-You can create components all you want, just like in React.
+You can create components all you want, just like in FastHTML.
 The builtin components are:

 1. `UserMessage`, `AssistantMessage` and `SystemMessage`: for building message-based prompts.
 2. `Image`: for adding images into the prompt.